Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 - The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 4.49 team ERA that ranks 19th among all MLB pitching staffs.
+- The Pirates have a 4.50 team ERA that ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (147 total, 1.1 per game).

-- Hatch (1-1) makes the start for the Pirates, his second of the season.

-- In his most recent time out -- in relief on Thursday -- the righty threw one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.